-In December 2009, we, through our wholly-owned subsidiary, OncoGenex Technologies, entered into a collaboration agreement with Teva for the development and global commercialization of custirsen (and related compounds).
-In December 2014, we and Teva agreed to terminate the collaboration agreement upon entry into a Termination Agreement.
-In April 2015, OncoGenex Technologies and Teva entered into the Termination Agreement, pursuant to which the collaboration agreement was terminated and we regained rights to custirsen.
-Pursuant to the Termination Agreement, Teva paid to us, as advanced reimbursement for certain continuing research and development activities related to custirsen and certain other antisense inhibitors of clusterin, an amount equal to \$27.0 million less approximately \$3.8 million, which reduction represented a hold-back amount of \$3.0 million and certain third-party expenses incurred by Teva between January 1, 2015 and April 24, 2015, or Closing Date.
+In December 2009, we, through our wholly-owned subsidiary, OncoGenex Technologies, entered into a Collaboration Agreement with Teva for the development and global commercialization of custirsen (and related compounds).
+In December 2014, we and Teva agreed to terminate the Collaboration Agreement upon entry into a Termination Agreement.
+In April 2015, OncoGenex Technologies and Teva entered into the Termination Agreement, pursuant to which the Collaboration Agreement was terminated and we regained rights to custirsen.
+Pursuant to the Termination Agreement, Teva paid to us, as advanced reimbursement for certain continuing research and development activities related to custirsen, an amount equal to \$27.0 million less approximately \$3.8 million, which reduction represented a hold-back amount of \$3.0 million and \$0.8 million for certain third-party custirsen-related development expenses incurred by Teva between January 1, 2015 and the Closing Date.
+As of September 30, 2015, the amount of the holdback had been almost fully deducted by Teva for certain custirsen-related costs incurred after the January 1, 2015.
+We expect to receive only a nominal amount from the \$3.0 million hold-back.

-All licenses granted by us to Teva under the collaboration agreement were terminated as of the Closing Date.
+All licenses granted by us to Teva under the Collaboration Agreement were terminated as of the Closing Date.